 Rolling out the dough

 The dough will be cold and sticky when you roll it out.
-Make sure your board and rolling pin are floured.
+Keep your board and rolling pin floured.
 I found that rotating it 90 degrees while rolling keeps it from cracking.
 Also keep checking that the dough is not sticking to the board.
 Once the dough is rolled out to about 1/4 inch you can cut out your cookies!
 Make sure to keep the edges of your cookie cutters floured.
 Place the cookies on a lined baking tray and bake for 8-10 minutes.